Trusted

 Dogecoin vs. Bitcoin

-There will only ever be a total of 21 million BTC in existence, of which around 19.1 million are only in circulation.
+There will only be a total of 21 million BTC in existence, of which around 19.79 million are in circulation, as of November 2024.
 The supply of new BTC (block rewards) reduces by 50% every four years via an “event” known as “halving.”
 More on that in a bit.

 Meanwhile, DOGE follows an inflationary monetary policy due to its (theoretically) infinite supply.